 There is so much more that I could share about life with William E. Gaston.
 Sitting in his lap as he told stories, sang to me, played silly games with me, and read to me from the Bible.
-Barbecuing for my friends (everything was just a bit Cajun).
+Barbecuing for my friends (everything was just a bit blackened).
 Taking me to the Madison Building and Loan when I was 8 to open my first savings account.
 Teaching me to value of saving for my future.
 Teaching me the power of words, encouraging me with my writing.
-Teaching me to ride my first bike; teaching me to drive the Buick.
+Teaching me to ride my first bike and to drive our Buick.
 Making me get back behind the wheel after my first car accident (“You can’t be ruled by fear,” he’d said).
 Grilling every boy who came to take his baby girl out on a date.
 Teaching me how to respect myself and how real men treat women.
 Teaching me to strive for excellence in all I did.
 He beamed with joy when I received my Bachelor of Science and then again when I received a Masters of Education.
 He’d cry each time I sang one of his favorite hymns, “It Took a Miracle.”
 How proud he was when I signed my first teaching contract (for all of $9,000), bought my first car, bought a house.

 He taught me to pray, to love and trust God, to love His word and to regard it as my “necessary food.”

 Daddy was not perfect by any means, but he was perfectly chosen by God for me—to be my protector, my teacher, my earthly provider, my wise counsel, my buddy, my daddy.
 I am ever grateful to God for William Elder Gaston and all he taught me through his life.
 I can only pray I honor him by living the lessons well.